elliesch/flipnslide/paper/paper.md

 Flip-n-Slide is a concise tiling and augmentation strategy, built intentionally for use with large, scientific images where:
 One) tiling is necessary; Two) data transformations must be limited to rotations and reflections to be realistic; and Three) there is no prior knowledge of the pixel locations for which spatial context will be necessary.
-Physically realistic transformations of the data are implemented *alongside* the tiling overlap process, thereby minimizing redundancy when training convolutional neural networks (CNNs), in which orientation matters for learning [@ghosh_2018; @szeliski_2022].
+Physically-realistic transformations of the data are implemented *alongside* the tiling overlap process, thereby minimizing redundancy when training convolutional neural networks (CNNs), in which orientation matters for learning [@ghosh_2018; @szeliski_2022].
 This strategy naturally creates a larger set of samples without the superfluity of simply overlapping the tiles, leading to enhanced downstream model